cjvandyk/KB/wiki/EssentialTools.md

+# Essential Tools
-# Here is a short list of essential sites/tools I use all the time:
+## Here is a short list of essential sites/tools I use all the time:

 [Class Extensions for C#](https://www.nuget.org/packages/Extensions.cs){:target="_blank"}